-The Professional Regulatory Organization ("PRO" or "College") holding the hearing generally organizes the hearing logistics such as location, court reporter, and sending out notices, and undertakes other administrative tasks inherent in organizing a hearing.
-The College typically has a hearing administrator who organizes and prepares the administrative elements of the hearing.
-In the virtual world, the hearing administrator for the College should choose the virtual platform for hosting the hearing.
-The procedure of the Things you might want to consider when selecting your platform:
+The organization (whether it's a public body, association or college, an agency, board, commission or otherwise) holding the hearing generally organizes the hearing logistics such as location, court reporter, and sending out notices, and undertakes other administrative tasks inherent in organizing a hearing.
+The organization typically has a hearing administrator who organizes and prepares the administrative elements of the hearing.
+In the virtual world, the hearing administrator for the organization should choose the virtual platform for hosting the hearing.
+The procedure of the hearing will be set by the panel of decision-makers.